gromacs/gromacs/docs/dev-manual/tools.rst

   enabled, so you may want to run this tool locally to apply the fixes before you upload to Gerrit.

-cppcheck
-  `cppcheck <http://cppcheck.sourceforge.net>`_ is used for static code analysis, and is run automatically on Jenkins for each commit.
-Different rules are used for C and C++ code (with stricter checking for C++ code, as that is newer).
-The build system provides a ``cppcheck`` target (produced from ``tests/CppCheck.cmake``) to run the tool.
-This target is used also by Jenkins.

 clang static analyzer

 coverage